DPI-Aldo-Portillo/rubber-ducky-cli/README.md

 The Rubber Ducky CLI is a command-line application designed to help developers articulate and solve problems by explaining them to a virtual "Rubber Ducky."
 The application simulates the experience of verbalizing issues to an inanimate object as a method of problem-solving.

+## Setup

+- You need an OpenAI API key.
+Make it accessible in your application by running `export OPENAI_API_KEY=your-api-key` in your terminal

 ## Usage

 1. Clone the repository.